-The leather cover here is terrific, because it offers a surer grip for your pitchers and fielders.
-They’re able to throw more accurately because of the certain grip.
+The leather cover here is terrific because it offers a surer grip for your pitchers and fielders.
+They’re able to throw more accurately because of a certain grip.
 With the flat seams, the softballs travel greater distances and the surer grip means that the fielders are better able to throw the ball where they want it to go.

 In addition, the cover is very hardy.
 These slow pitch softballs are often used for men’s leagues and they hold up very well.

 This comes with a lot of pop and makes some other softballs seem like nerf balls.
 The compression remains steady, whether it’s warm or cold where you’re playing.
 The lower compression is also great for your aluminum bats.
 These bats won’t have to suffer dents in practice.
 You won’t have to require your players to use different bats for batting practice.

 If you want the best slowpitch softballs, you really should take a look at this one.
 It’s basically the same softball the pros use.

 - 52 COR rating with 300 max compression rating

 - 12 inches

 - Complies with current ASA requirements